-- Children missing education - Children missing from home or care
+- Children absent from education - Children missing from home or care

-Children Missing Education
+Children Absent from Education

 Parkgate Primary School understand the legal requirement to keep up to date and accurate coded registers.
-There are clear policies and procedures in place to identify and act swiftly on any child deemed to be Missing in Education.
-(See Policy)DSL will complete the LA form and submit it a child is deemed to be missing in education.
+There are clear policies and procedures in place to identify and act swiftly on any child deemed to be Absent from Education.
+(See Policy)DSL will complete the LA form and submit it a child is deemed to be absent from education.
 No child will be taken off school roll until we have confirmation of them starting at a new educational establishment on advice from the LA when they have moved overseas,